einsteinium400/pianista/README.md

 # **Pianista**
 Pianista provides innovative tools for learning to play music like note reading practice, hearing development, or rhythm recognition.

-* Use json file to random notes.
-* Kivy Library for GUI Development
-* FFT-...

 # Requirement
 * python 3.8
-* pip install -r requirements.txt
+* install all libraries: pip install -r requirements.txt
 # How To Start Game
 * python main.py
 # How to Play- Note reading practice